 I keep aquariums because I like fish.
 They’re pretty, relaxing to watch and can display very interesting behaviors.
-I know this might be difficult for some of you to believe because, well, you can’t see your fish.
-When you look into your tank, all you see is a phlegm-like green canvas staring back at you.
+However some of you may look into your tank and all you see is a phlegm-like green canvas staring back at you.
 Either that or you see fish shaped silhouettes swimming around in what looks like 30 gallons of green Kool-Aid.
 Algae is a plague upon us all.
 It’s everywhere.
 Chances are, there were already wind-blown algae spores in your tank when you bought it.
 Algae spores can sometimes even survive the treatment process by your local water purification system.
 The sad fact is you will never be rid of algae.
 That is unless you stop giving it the things it needs to live: water, nutrients, warmth and light.
 Which will also really frustrate your fish.
 Luckily algae is harmless, some would even say beneficial since it does take up harmful nitrites and nitrates from the water and give off oxygen as a byproduct.
 It’s just…ugly.
 So let my experience as a pet shop boy help you.
 The number one question I was asked during my time at Pet Zone was “How do I get rid of algae?” and to tell you the truth, I’m pretty good at it.

 Getting Rid of Algae